jbossdemocentral/brms-coolstore-demo/README.md

 This demo is self contained, it uses a custom maven settings to deploy all built JBoss BRMS knowledge artifacts into an external maven repository (not your local repository), in /tmp/maven-repo.

-There are three options available to you for using this demo; local, Openshift and Containerized.
+There are four options available to you for using this demo; local, Openshift Online, Red Hat CDK OpenShift Enterprise and Containerized.

 Option 1 - Install on your machine